Chrono-byte/flux/README.md

 # Dotfiles Manager

 A powerful, symlink-based dotfiles manager written in Rust.
 Manage your configuration files across multiple machines and profiles with ease.

 ## Features

 - **Symlink-based sync**: Files stored in repository, symlinked to home directory
 - **Profile support**: Multiple profiles with per-file overrides
 - **Browser integration**: Auto-detect and backup Firefox and Zen browser settings
-- **Git integration**: Automatic commit with user-prompted messages
+- **Git integration**: Automatic commit with user-prompted messages, remote management, and push support
+- **Remote management**: Add, remove, and manage git remotes (GitHub, GitLab, Gitea, etc.)
+- **Push to remote**: Push your dotfiles with support for SSH and HTTPS authentication
 - **File locking detection**: Skips locked files with warnings (using `flock`)
 - **Dry-run mode**: Preview changes before applying
 - **Status checking**: See sync status of all tracked files